svijayakumar32/e-Photosynthesis-rice/README.md

 - `plotting_ind_scatter_averages.m` - create scatter plots for average non-optimised and optimised enzyme concentrations as individual enzyme plots
 - `plotting_models.m` - plot scaling factors for Rubisco and RuBP-regeneration limitation using results from plot_models_2
 - `plotting_scatter_averages_new.m` - create scatter plots for average non-optimised and optimised enzyme concentrations in a loop, creating panels for individual enzymes
-- `plotting_scatter_reps_in_log.m` - create scatter plots for average optimised enzyme concentrations in a loop, according to functional categories of 7-8 enzymes (CBB,PR,SS)
+- `plotting_scatter_reps_in_log.m` - create scatter plots for average optimised enzyme concentrations in a loop, according to functional categories of enzymes (CBB,PR,SS)
-- `plotting_semilogy_all.m` - create semilogy plots for average non-optimized and optimized enzyme concentrations in a loop, creating panels for individual enzymes
+- `plotting_semilogy_all.m` - create semilogy plots for average non-optimised and optimised enzyme concentrations in a loop, creating panels for individual enzymes
-- `plotting_semilogy_ind.m` - create semilogy plots for average non-optimized and optimized enzyme concentrations in a loop, according to functional categories of 7-8 enzymes (CBB,PR,SS)
+- `plotting_semilogy_ind.m` - create semilogy plots for average non-optimised and optimised enzyme concentrations in a loop, according to functional categories of 7-8 enzymes (CBB,PR,SS)

-Shell_Scripts - jobs for running `gpmain` simulations on the High-End Computing (HEC) cluster
+Shell_Scripts - batch job scripts (.sh) for running `gpmain` simulations on the High-End Computing (HEC) cluster: https://lancaster-hec.readthedocs.io/
+- simulations can be run by submitting single scripts or arrays (to run the same program multiple times)
+- running `job_array_gpmain_rice_129.sh` creates the photorespiratory constraints for all other simulations

-gpmain - running model optimisation simulations at various CO_2 levels
+gpmain - scripts called by batch jobs for running model optimisation simulations at Cc = 130-380 umol mol-1